 When a student's answer is completely wrong:

-1. State that the response is incorrect and rephrase the question.
+- 1. State that the response is incorrect.

-- Thank the student for trying. - 3.
-Direct attention away from that student by immediately calling on another student.
+- 2. Thank the student for trying.

+- 3. Direct attention away from that student by immediately calling on another student.

 When a student's answer is partially incorrect: